Page last updated:

 This topic explains how to restage apps on a new stack.
-It also provides a description of stacks and lists the supported stacks on Swisscom Application Cloud.
+It also provides a description of stacks and lists the supported stacks on Cloud Foundry v4-0.

 To restage a Windows app on a new Windows stack, see Changing Windows Stacks.